 How to list Executors

 It is common for more than one person to be named as an Executor of a Will.
-The Quick Laws Probate Online Application allows you to easily account for all the Executors named in the Will that have the right to apply for probate.
+The Quick Laws Probate Online Application allows you to easily account for all of the Executors named in the Will.

 As long as one Executor named in the Will is able and willing to apply for probate, then an application for probate can be made.
 If there are no Executors able and willing to apply for probate, then an application for Letters of Administration (and not probate) must be made.

 First, you should enter the details of each Executor that has the right to apply for probate, in the same order that they are named in the Will.
 For example, if the Will says "I appoint Jane Doe and Joe Bloggs as my Executors," then you would enter Jane Doe's details first.

 This means that you may not be the first Executor entered in the Online form.
 The first Executor listed must be the Executor that is applying for probate.

 The next thing you need to do is to describe the Executor appointment type.
 The wording of the Will determines the appointment type.
 For example: